Complacency in the workplace isn’t just a productivity killer—it’s a silent epidemic that drains creativity, morale, and innovation.

-Workplace complacency happens for many reasons, such as boreout or burnout, but it can also happen after a company goes through a period of crisis.
-Once a goal is achieved and the company comes out successful, employees will express a collective sigh of relief.
-For some, this can manifest as complacency and stagnancy in their work.
+Workplace complacency happens for many reasons, such as boreout or burnout.
+It may also occur after a company goes through a period of crisis.
+Once a goal is achieved and the company succeeds, most employees will express a sigh of relief.
+For some employees, though, this can manifest as complacency and stagnancy in their work.

 com·pla·cen·cy